Ben-Kincaid/indeps/README.md

 ## How it works

-On the surface, **indeps** simply parses your lockfile (either `yarn.lock` or `package-lock.json`) and `package.json` file, runs additional analyzation on these files, and injects this normalized + hydrated data into the client webpage, being served by a local server.
+On the surface, **indeps** simply parses your lockfile (either `yarn.lock` or `package-lock.json`) and `package.json` file, runs additional analysis on these files, and injects normalized + hydrated data into the client, being served by a local HTTP server.
 Currently, **indeps** requires:

 - A valid lockfile
   - Supports Yarn V1, Yarn V2(berry), and NPM(5+) lock files.